comp-hemio/comp-hemio.github.io/_pages/about.en.md

 Through the Hemio Monthly Series, I release one new piano piece each month via DistroKid to all major streaming platforms.
 These contemporary classical and minimalist compositions explore themes of time, memory, nature, and existence.

-In an era where streaming platforms push for shorter songs, I deliberately compose pieces that are 6+ minutes long.
-This allows the music to breathe, develop, and create an immersive experience for the listener.

 ## Musical Influences

 My work is deeply influenced by **Philip Glass**, **Steve Reich**, **Erik Satie**, **Arvo Pärt**, **Max Richter**, and **Nils Frahm**.

-## Collaborators

-My compositions are brought to life by talented pianists including **Onure** and others.

-## Reach

-The music has reached listeners in 144 countries across all major platforms, generating nearly 60,000 plays.

 ## Contact